Free Shipping on Orders over $75 to the Contiguous US

 • Turn off distractions like walkie-talkies and cell phones.

-• Focus on the task at hand, not what else needs doing.
+• Focus on the task at hand, not what else needs to be done.

 • Follow a set routine every time you seed.